 If for any reason the operations of the Society are terminated, wound up, or dissolved and at that time, after settlement of all liabilities, any property remains, it shall be donated to qualified organizations (as described in subsection 149.1(1) of the Income Tax Act in Canada) that have similar objectives to those of the Society.

 The activities of the Society are to be carried on in Nova Scotia.
 The Registered office of the Society is located at:

 Unit 200, 604 Bedford Highway, Halifax, Nova Scotia B3M 2L8

 BY-LAWS OF THE IRANIAN CULTURAL SOCIETY OF NOVA SCOTIA

-As passed by special resolution of the members on November 19, 2017
+As passed by special resolution of the members on May 5, 2019.

-The Society is an independent non-profit society and its activities shall conform with the purpose and objectives stated in its Memorandum of Association and be independent of political and religious motives.
+The Society is an independent non-profit society, and its activities shall conform with the purpose and objectives stated in its Memorandum of Association and be independent of political and religious motives.